bieniu/ha-shellies-discovery-gen2/info.md

 [![Community Forum][forum-shield]][forum]  [![Buy me a coffee][buy-me-a-coffee-shield]][buy-me-a-coffee]  [![PayPal_Me][paypal-me-shield]][paypal-me]

+## :warning:  WARNING
+Please do not update firmware to `0.12.0` if you are using `consumption type` for relays.
+The new firmware does not handle `consumption type` correctly.

 This script adds MQTT discovery support for Shelly Gen2 devices in the [Home Assistant](https://home-assistant.io/).

 ![image](https://user-images.githubusercontent.com/478555/151659044-47afc47e-5235-42e9-bd2c-007cf7a8de90.png)